Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 ⚠️ Important!

-You sleep in a bunk bed in shared dormitories, bigger or smaller depending on the hut.
-The mattresses are pretty close with the neighbour, so try not to move a lot!
-There are blankets in all the huts, so you just need to bring your own sleeping bag or sheets.
-We wouldn’t say that we’d had the best night’s sleep in a hut, as in a 40-bed room, the chances of someone snoring or moving are quite high.
-Keeping this in mind is good so you’re not frustrated or disappointed after having slept for a few hours!
+We wouldn’t say we’d had the best night’s sleep in a hut, as in a 40-bed room, the chances of someone snoring or moving are pretty high.
+Remembering this is good, so you’re not frustrated or disappointed after sleeping for a few hours!

 Accommodation options in Vall de Núria

-Besides the 3 huts, there are two other accommodation options if you decide to spend a night in the emblematic Vall de Núria.
 This is a tourist spot, and there are no mountain huts there.
-Instead, you can choose from sleeping in a hotel or a hostel.
+Instead, you can choose between sleeping in a hotel or a hostel.

 For the ones who fancy more comfort and luxury, your best option is the Hotel Vall de Núria.
-It’s a 3-star hotel located in an emblematic building at the valley’s heart.
-You can rent a room or an apartment, and the building also has a restaurant and a bar.
+It’s a 3-star hotel in an emblematic building at the valley’s heart.
+You can rent a room or an apartment, and the building has a restaurant and a bar.

-The budget-friendly option and the one we went for is the Alberg Núria Xanascat (aka Alberg Pic de l’Àliga).
+The budget-friendly option we went for is the Alberg Núria Xanascat (aka Alberg Pic de l’Àliga).
 It’s a mountain hostel located 15 min walking from the heart of the Vall de Núria.
-The vibe was different from a mountain hut, not as familiar, but still nice.
+The vibe differed from a mountain hut; it was not as familiar but still nice.
 And the views were top!
-There are rooms with 3, 4, 5, 6 and 8 beds with a bathroom, which feels more intimate than the big rooms usually found at the mountain huts.
-However, the food wasn’t as delicious as in the other places we slept; it felt more like a school meal.

 Food and water